RealityBites

 Here is a brief review of the songs on the CD.

-One Night – This could be a really awesome, fun song.
+One Night – This could be a really awesome, fun, rocking song and was a great way to kick off the June concert referenced above.
 The one thing I don’t like is that parts of it are too similar to “Ride” from her last CD.
 There’s a part where she sings the word “Sky” with exactly the same melodic descent as “Ride.”
 It’s a shame cause it ruins the song a bit for me.

 Always Be This Way – This has a sort of reggae beat, which is a little odd.
-But the song is not bad, I guess, though a little saccharine.
+The song is kind of catchy and sweet, though a little saccharine.

-I’m Gonna Love You Through It – This is a tear-jerker about a woman with cancer.
+I’m Gonna Love You Through It – This is a tear-jerker about a woman with breast cancer.
 It’s her “statement song” on the CD.
-And it too is not too bad.
+During the concert, she dedicated it to "The Survivors" and that simple dedication really made me admire her for always taking on tough issues.

 Marry Me – This is a remake of Train’s song, which I adore.
 I don’t love her singing it.
 However, the end is cool when she duets with Pat Monahan, who I love, love, love.
 But more of the song should have been a duet.